sscpac/statick/README.md

 These packages are for the tools used by the default configuration of Statick.
 Depending on your usage and configuration, you may not need these packages.

-    $ sudo apt install libxml2 ros-kinetic-roslint pylint python-catkin-lint clang-3.9 clang-format-3.9 clang-tidy-3.9 python-yapsy python-git libomp-dev bandit flawfinder python-pylint-django
+    $ cat install.txt  | xargs sudo apt-get install
+    $ pip install -r requirements.txt

+To run against ROS packages there are a few more system packages to get.
+This command assumes you have setup the [ROS apt repository](http://wiki.ros.org/ROS/Installation) for your system.

-    $ sudo pip install yamllint cmakelint lizard
+    $ cat ros-deps.txt  | xargs sudo apt-get install

 ## Setup cppcheck

 cppcheck is a static analysis tool for C++.
 It is possible to set a required version of the tool to ensure consistency of output.
 The required version of the tool can be passed in as part of the tool flags in the `config.yaml` file.
-If a flag is not set for the version then any version of the tool will run.
+If a flag is not set for the version then any installed version of the tool will run.
 If a required version is set but not found then the tool will not run.
 An example of how to install a specific version of cppcheck is below.